CFelipezapata/gpt-assistant/README.md

 # gtp-assistant
-Using gpt tech as a virtual assistant
+Using gpt tech as a virtual assistant using microphone to generate voice input.